-The Market-Implied Probability of European Government Intervention in Distressed Banks
+The Market-Implied Probability of Government Support for Distressed European Banks

 Keywords: Credit Default Swaps, Banks, Government Intervention, European Bank Resolution